 Also, if you start your car while it is still submerged in water, damage to the engine is highly likely.
 On starting the engine repeatedly, it may cause further damage and will cease to function.
 This phenomenon is known as hydro-static lock and is one of the most common reasons for damage to vehicle engines during monsoons.

-Such a consequential damage is not payable under a regular car insurance
+Such a consequential damage is not payable under a regular vehicle insurance

 policy.
 You may have to call the towing agency or the insurer who can arrange to tow the vehicle and these charges are payable.
 However there are some add-on covers like depreciation cap and engine protector which would cover such specific claims.